Alan: American. He has to be American.

 - If it's a really over-the-top comedy character, the name may end with "Junior", "Senior" or a Roman numeral e.g. "Hank T. Picklehammer III".

 - Utahns may have first names that look odd even by American standards, even if you ignore the names from Mormon Scripture (which can be pretty odd by any standard, sounding kind of Hebrew-ish but having no direct cognates anywhere elsenote ).
-Collapsing the names of the parents or grandparents into the name of the child is an Utah tradition (i.e. Renee + Esme = Renesmee) or just making up something completely new.
+Collapsing the names of the parents or grandparents into the name of the child is another Utah tradition (e.g. Renee + Esme = Renesmee).